Hiviexd/AxerBot/README.md

 - Clickable osu! timestamps
 <img src ="https://bns.are-la.me/992SNJv.png" width="488" />

-- Automatic beatmap discussion and comment embeds.
+- Automatic beatmap discussion and comment embeds
 <img src ="https://bns.are-la.me/9H5nUmX.png" width="700" />

 The bot also interacts with osu!'s API v2 and [the BN/NAT Management website](https://bn.mappersguild.com/)'s interOp routes to provide you with multiple stats and management systems such as:

-- An OAuth2 verification system where you sign up with your osu! account in order to be granted access to the server.
+- An OAuth2 verification system where you sign up with your osu! account in order to be granted access to the server
 <img src ="https://bns.are-la.me/3yBn2uk.png" width="700" />

-- Several commands that allow you to view your playing/mapping stats from the osu! website or the BN/NAT website.
+- Several commands that allow you to view your playing/mapping stats from the osu! website or the BN/NAT website
 <img src ="https://bns.are-la.me/9HixUXZ.png" width="700" />

 ## Usage